Suggested HWB Experiences & Outcomes

-- Create a scrapbook/floor book of healthy activities that children have participated in both in and out of school.
+- Record (photos/video) of healthy activities they have done over a day/week and create a scrapbook/floor book of the healthy activities that children have participated in both at home and at school.

-- Draw people, places and food that can help them stay healthy eg, parents, leisure centre, fruit.
+- Draw people, places and food that can help them stay healthy eg, dentist, leisure centre, fruit.

-- Children could become ‘healthy buddies’ to their friends/parents eg, suggesting healthy alternatives at home when out doing the shopping, walking to school instead of taking the car, helping others make healthy food choices at the snack table etc.
+- Children could become ‘healthy buddies’ to their friends/parents eg, suggesting healthy alternatives when out doing the shopping, walking to school instead of taking the car, encouraging their parents to brush their teeth in the morning and at night.

 - Organise a Health Promotion Day/Week in the class/nursery where children can showcase to parents what they have been learning about in terms of healthy behaviours.
-Parents could take part in healthy food preparation activities, games, exercise etc and find out ways in which they can continue healthy behaviours at home.
+Parents could take part in healthy food preparation activities and tooth brushing routines and find out ways in which they can continue these healthy behaviours at home.

 Suggested Cross-Curricular Links